perwin/pyimfit/docs/overview.rst

    programmatically specifying components from within Python.)

--  Fitting is done by instantiating an ``Imfit`` object with a ModelDescription object as input, then adding a 2D numpy array as the data to be fit (along with, optionally, mask and error images, the image A/D gain value, etc.) with the ``loadData`` method, and then calling the ``doFit`` method (along with the minimization algorithm
+-  Fitting is done by instantiating an ``Imfit`` object with a ModelDescription object as input, then adding a 2D NumPy array as the data to be fit (along with, optionally, mask and error images, the image A/D gain value, etc.) with the ``loadData`` method, and then calling the ``doFit`` method (along with the minimization algorithm